davidrhoden/davidrhoden-basic-netlify/timeline/snazzy-nest-jun-17-2021.md

   - post
   - Gina
   - mockingbirds
+  - found
   - nests
   - Lower Ninth Ward
   - Sister Street
 ---

-This nest had some of the same striped tarp fiber that was in the last snazzy nest I saw.
+This nest had some of the same striped tarp fiber that was in <a href="http://localhost:8080/timeline/i-found-a-snazzy-nest/">the last snazzy nest I saw</a>.
 I think this nest was abandoned by some of the local raucous, attacking mockingbirds.
 I dont know where the striped fiber came from.

 ![Snazzy bird's nest.](/static/img/timeline/snazzy-nest-jun-17-2021.jpg "Snazzy bird's nest.")